How to Setup GitHub App for JupyterHub#

-This guide will walk you through the process of setting up GitHub OAuth for your JupyterHub deployment.
+This guide will walk you through the process of setting up a GitHub App for your JupyterHub deployment.

 A GitHub account